web-fragments/web-fragments/docs/src/pages/documentation/middleware.md

 ### Rewriting the HTML

-Our team uses [Worker Tools HTML rewriter](https://github.com/worker-tools/html-rewriter) to manipulate the streams and rewrite the resulting HTML, in our middlewares.
+Our team uses the [browser and Node.js version](https://github.com/remorses/htmlrewriter) of [HTML rewriter](https://developers.cloudflare.com/workers/runtime-apis/html-rewriter/) to manipulate the streams and rewrite the resulting HTML, in our middleware.

 This is an example of rewriting the HTML before reframing